France: Macron calls for ꞌunityꞌ after COVID protests | DW | 25.07.2021

 Similar protests last weekend attracted more than 100,000 people.

-Macron, who was visiting a hospital in Tahiti on Saturday night, questioned the protestorsꞌ motives when they had shouted for ꞌfreedom.ꞌ
+Macron, who was visiting a hospital in Tahiti on Saturday night, questioned the protestersꞌ motives when they had shouted for ꞌfreedom.ꞌ

 "What is your freedom worth if you say to me if you say ꞌI don't want to be vaccinated,ꞌ but tomorrow you infect your father, your mother or myself?" he asked.